Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 ## Getting started

-### Currently supported environments

-- Node.js version 8.x.x or higher

 ### Prerequisites

+Currently supported environments: Node.js version 8.x.x or higher

 You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-quickstart-portal)  or an [Azure CosmosDB database](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.